 Please visit the FOIA contacts page for help in locating commands, obtaining addresses, or finding a command's website.
 Once you have located a command and have its address (postal, email or fax), you may submit your request in writing to that command.
 Alternatively, you may submit your request to a command via a web-based FOIA request form, if that command has one available on its website.
 If after consulting this list, you are not sure which activity may hold the records you seek, it is recommended you contact the Navy's FOIA manager at 202-685-6530/6517 for assistance.

 Step 2a: Submitting Your Request to a Navy Activity

 If you believe the records you seek are held at the headquarters of the Commander, Military Sealift Command (MSC), you may use any of the following methods to submit a Freedom of Information Act request:

 Submit a request in writing to:

 Commander, Military Sealift Command

 Submit a written request via fax:

-If the records you seek are not held by MSC, we will attempt to forward your request to the Department of the Navy component(s) most likely to have the records meeting your description.
+If the records you seek are not held by MSC, we will attempt to forward your request to the Department of the Navy component(s) most likely to have the records meeting your description, or return the request to you.
 You will be advised if your request is referred to another activity.